Superalgos/Superalgos/Bitcoin-Factory/Test-Client/README-Test-Client.md

 ### Signing Accounts

-Finally, you need to re-generate the signing accounts of your User Profile, so that a new node of type Signing Accounts is created under the "Task-Server-App-1" node.
+Finally, you need to generate/re-generate the signing accounts of your User Profile, so that a new node of type Signing Accounts is created under the "Task-Server-App-1" node.
 The procedure to do this is the following:

 1. At the Governance Project node create a Profile Constructor node.
 2. Reference the Profile Constructor to your User Profile.